Vegetables are such an important a part of our diet. Incorporate these low carb vegetables into your diet for more nutrition!

 Spinach – 0.4g Net Carbs

-Spinach is an excellent source of protein and iron.
-There’s no need to worry about making a great mixed green salad that fits into the keto diet.
+Spinach is a great source of iron and protein.
+There’s no need to stress about preparing a delicious keto-friendly mixed green salad.

-Spinach is a great vegetable, either raw or cooked.
+Spinach is a delicious raw or cooked vegetable.

 Broccoli – 4g Net Carbs

-Broccoli is such a versatile veggie!
-You can include it in so many recipes with ease.
-It tastes absolutely great cooked, additionally, it’s just a really great option for winters and autumns.
-100g of broccoli has 4.4g of Net Carbs and about 2.8g of protein.
-It also provides more than 100% of the recommended daily intake for vitamins C and K.
+Broccoli is a vegetable that can be used in a variety of ways.
+It’s simple to incorporate into a variety of recipes.
+It tastes fantastic when cooked, and it’s a fantastic choice for the winter and autumn seasons.
+Broccoli contains 4.4g of Net Carbs and 2.8g of protein per 1/2 cup.
+It also contains more than 100% of the daily recommended intake of vitamins C and K.